Vamsi0155/Appium_TestNG_ExtentReport/README.md

 - TestNG 7.5v or higher
 - Selenium-support 4.22.0v or higher
 - Extent reports 5.0v or higher
-- Node.js: Required for Appium
+- Node.js: Required for Appium-Server
+- Appium-Inspector
+- Android Studio (for Android)
+- Xcode (for iOS)

-## How to Run
+## How to run from cmd line
 In the pom.xml, we have configured 3 Maven profiles: regression, smoke, and failed-tests.
 These profiles allow you to execute specific sets of tests based on the scenario.
 You can run any of these profiles using Maven commands as described below.

 ### Build the Project